 Mr. Gilbert served as a Governor-Appointee and Chair of the California EMS Commission as well as co-chair to the Blue Ribbon Task Force following the Southern California Fire Sieges.
 He served as a County Fire Department Representative on the FIRESCOPE Board of Directors and served for six years as President and immediate Past-President of the California Fire Chiefs Association.
 Mr. Gilbert is the recipient of the California Fire Chiefs Association 2011 Fire Chief of the Year award.
 In addition, he received a California Emergency Medical Services Authority Distinguished Service Medal in 2012.

-KELLY WALSH & DAN JONES- LEADERSHIP ACADEMY INSTRUCTORS (1 Smart Career)
+KELLY WALSH & DAN JONES- SWFCA LEADERSHIP ACADEMY INSTRUCTORS (1 Smart Career)

 Kelly Walsh has worked in a variety of industries including for profit, non-profit, and city government, but her heart is with the public sector where she can bring her strengths to the people who protect and serve our communities.